twilio/twilio-video-app-android/README.md

 ### Deploy Twilio Access Token Server

+**Note:** In this sample application, the generated url and passcode expire after one week.
+In order to securely manage your users, you can update the provided Access Token server or host your own.
+See our documentation [here](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens) on how to manage your own Access Token server.

 The app requires a back-end to generate [Twilio access tokens](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens).
 Follow the instructions below to deploy a serverless back-end using [Twilio Functions](https://www.twilio.com/docs/runtime/functions).

 1. [Install Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).